bartificer/programming-by-stealth/docs/pbs31.md

 Now that we’ve learned about static functions, and updated our algorithm for creating prototypes to the final nine-step version, we are finished with our second look at JavaScript prototypes.
 Before we are ready to look at test-driven-development (TDD), we need to revisit JavaScript’s exception handling features – specifically the `throw`, `try`, and `catch` keywords.
 This is what we’ll do in the JavaScript portion of the next instalment.

 On the HTML side we have now learned a little more about forms in general, and how to add checkboxes and radio button groups into our forms.
-In the next instalment we’ll look at adding dropdown menus to our forms, and perhaps some of the many text-based inputs supported by HTML 5.
+In the next instalment we’ll look at adding drop-down menus to our forms, and perhaps some of the many text-based inputs supported by HTML 5.